lukacskuslits/kuslits-et-al-current-loops/README.md

 # training-sample-generation
 To generate a training set extract the file "test_core_new.zip" containing the historical GUFM-1 field model data and use "run_training_set_generation.m".

+# GA-estimation
+You can run a Genetic Algorithm based (GA) estimation for obtaining final estimations of loop parameters with "launch_and_prepare_ga_new.m"

+# final-model-evaluation
+Calculates the quality parameters of the final estimated loop model against the actual (ground truth) model using the script "est_vs_true.m".